tmarkec/row_to_grow/README.md

 - As a registered user, I want to be able to change my password so I can have greater control over my account in case I think it's compromised
 - As a registered user, I want to be able to save products to the wishlist so I can keep track of the products I am interested in
 - As a registered user, I want to be able to remove products from the wishlist so I can reduce clutter of my wishlist
+- As a registered user, I want to be able to like posts so that I can express my satisfaction with certain posts/topics
 #### Site owner
 - As a site owner I want to be able to add, update and delete products directly from the website so I don't have to access admin panel everytime I want to make changes to the products